Word2Vec: Mathematical details

 This section is based on expositions.

 A corpus is a sequence of words.
 Both CBOW and skip-gram are methods to learn one vector per word appearing in the corpus.

 Let $V$ ("vocabulary") be the set of all words appearing in the corpus $C$.
-Our goal is to learn one vector $v_w \in \R^n$ for each word $w \in V$.
+Our goal is to learn one vector $v_w \in \R^d$ for each word $w \in V$.

 The idea of skip-gram is that the vector of a word should be close to the vector of each of its neighbors.
 The idea of CBOW is that the vector-sum of a word's neighbors should be close to the vector of the word.